AlexFriedland/AlexFriedland.github.io/_posts/2018-01-18-doger_-_sinatra_crud_demo.markdown

 ---
 layout: post
-title:      "Doger - Sinatra CRUD demo"
+title:      "Doger - Sinatra CRUD project"
-date:       2018-01-19 02:38:59 +0000
+date:       2018-01-18 21:39:00 -0500
 permalink:  doger_-_sinatra_crud_demo
 ---

-I really enjoyed doing this project.
-The more I learn to code, the more I love it.

-Despite my excitement at building webapps, when it boils down to it, this project wasn't that complicated.
+I found this project to be pretty simple.
+I also think my coding skills have turned a corner.
+I used to get frustrated with errors and discouraged.
+Now I'm pretty zen and just take it step by step.

-My first step was getting the file structure setup.
-I decided to try to use the rails console commands to, but the file structure it stubbed out for me was pointing to folders and files I haven't worked with before, so I scrapped that and just built it manually myself.
+My first step here was getting the file structure setup.
+I decided to try to use the rails console commands to build the initial filetree, but the file structure it stubbed out for me was pointing to folders and files I haven't worked with before, so I scrapped that and just built it manually myself.

 Then I built the database.
-Again, pretty simple, I want Users, Dogs and Walks, Users have many dogs and walks.
+Again, pretty simple, I want Users, Dogs and Walks.
+Users have many dogs and walks.
 Dogs have many Walks and vice versa (Dogs <-> Walks).
 Once I built that, I built the models and tested the functionality.

-When I was satisfied with that, the real work began - building the views and controller actions.
+When I was satisfied, the real work began - building the views and controller actions.
 My experience in doing these projects so far has been that despite my planning, as I build, the scope of the project changes as I see what works, and what doesnt.
 For this one, I really only needed it to do a couple things:

 * Log in or sign up new Users.
 * Display basic user information, plus their dogs